daniele-sforza/arcade-game/README.md

 ### Requirements

-This game works in all modern desktop browsers and it must be played with a keyboard.
+This game works in all modern browsers and it must be played with a keyboard.